realmagicgreen/magicgreen-jekyll/_posts/2018-05-15-racing-to-clean.md

 ---
-name: Education example
+name: Racing to clean
 subtitle: Volcom Indonesia example of responsible action, the Red Bag race.
 description: #
 category: techniques
 tags: Bali environment-friendly eco-friendly Indonesia social-responsibility save-oceans waste
-image: /assets/p/posts/techniques/education-example/education-example.jpg
+image: /assets/p/posts/techniques/racing-to-clean/racing-to-clean.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...